swachter/scala-ts/manual-dts/readme.md

 package.json -> ../src/main/module/package.json
 ```

-The module is installed by running:
+This folder represents a node module that contains the transpiled ScalaJS code and its meta data.
+In particular, the `package.json` file specifies that the module is an EcmaScript module named 'from-scala'.
+(The 'from-scala' module is installed as a local module by `npm i ./module`.)

+Before running the test application the necessary node modules have to be installed:

 ```
-> npm install ./module
+> npm ci
 ```

 Finally the TypeScript application `app.ts` can be compiled and run by: